JosiahCraw/Vector-Accelerator-Hardware/README.md

 ## 5. Tools
 The wonderful Jesse Sheehan has very kindly written a python script that will automatically fix the paths for the Vivado `.xpr` files the source code for which can be found
 [here](https://github.com/jpsheehan/vivado-xpr-fixer).
-I have packaged the script and made it available on PyPI as a script so you can either run from source, the directions for which are available in Jessie's repository or use `pip`.
+I have packaged the script and made it available on PyPI as a script so you can either run from source, the directions for which are available in Jesse's repository or use `pip`.

 <img alt="File structure" src="https://storage.googleapis.com/enle373students/pip-install-fixed.png" width="auto" height="250"/>